 Date

-Dear (Parent):
+Dear (Parent) :

-This letter is to notify you that the Community School District has received a requested are .
+This letter is to notify you that the Community School District has received a

-(subpoena or court order) requesting copies of your child's permanent records.
+(subpoena or court order) requesting copi ies of your child's permanent records.
 The specific records

+requested are

-The school district has until (date on subpoena or court order) to deliver the documents to
+The school district has until (date on subpoens a or court order) to deliver the documents to

 (requesting party on subpoena or court order).
 If you have any questions, please do not hesitate to contact me at

-(phone #).
+(phone #) .

+G'

 Sincerely,

 (Principal or Superintendent)

-Approved December 1996 Reviewed February 2000/April 2002/February 2005/November 2006/April 2009/January 2014/May 2016/July 2021 Revised April, 2000/December, 2000
+Reviewed February 2000/April 2002/February 2005/November 2006/April 2009/January 2014/May 2016/July 2021

+Revised April, 2000/December, 2000